oughtinc/primer/chapters/action-selection/iterative-action-selection.md

 What is the log10 of the number of people living in the US vs China?
 ```

-Ideally we'd first look up the populations, then compute the logs.
+Ideally we'd first look up the populations, then compute the logarithms.

 Alas, this chapter hasn't been written yet.